qdrant/landing_page/qdrant-landing/content/benchmarks/benchmark-faq.md

 Of course, some of them support a different subset of functionalities, and those might be a key factor to make the decision.
 But in general, we all care about the search precision, speed, and resources required to achieve it.

-There is one important thing - **the speed of the engines has to be compared only if they achieve the same precision**.
+There is one important thing - **the speed of the vector databases should to be compared only if they achieve the same precision**.
 Otherwise, they could maximize the speed factors by providing inaccurate results, which everybody would rather avoid.
 Thus, our benchmark results are compared only at a specific search precision threshold.

 ## How we select hardware?